 Common Misconceptions About Credit Card Fraud

-People tend to minimize their conduct and do not recognize that just about any crime involving a person’s credit card is going to be a felony.
-If you have been charged with fraud and are seeking an effective defense, it is imperative to consult with a New York fraud attorney as soon as possible.Common Misconceptions
+To some extent, these misconceptions are understandable.
+People tend to think of themselves as good people, and justified in their actions, which can often result in willful ignorance or subconscious minimization of certain criminal actions.
+The truth is that any unauthorized use of another person’s credit card, or even simply their credit card information, is likely to be charged as a felony, potentially punishable by state prison time.
+If you have been charged with credit card fraud and are seeking an effective defense, it is imperative to consult with a New York fraud attorney as soon as possible.Value and Use

 As stated above, even when the dollar amount surrounding the fraud charge is relatively small and insignificant, the fraud-related charge will typically still stand, and it makes no difference to the fraud charge if the victim’s credit card was stolen or simply lost.
 Conversely, if the charged person is being accused of actually stealing the card, then no use is required to make out a felony charge – the theft alone could land the person in state prison.
 Taking these principles together, another way of putting things is to say that all you need is one fraudulent act to make out a charge, as opposed to some multi-step scheme that some may more commonly associate with “fraud” in the colloquial sense.

 In some instances, an individual may have committed fraud in several different ways or committed several different fraud-related “counts” that might make up the charges in a potential indictment.
 For example, each stolen credit card will typically amount to a separate, additional count.
 Similarly, each purchase with another person’s credit card will make out a different charge, or those incidents can be combined together for a more serious charge if the total ends up over a certain monetary threshold.Use of Business Credit Cards